Westminster College Pick Up 3 Summer 2017 Online FAQ

 All students who attend Westminster College, in any capacity, are expected to adhere to the College policies regarding honesty; integrity and fairness (see Westminster Home Page).
 Each instructor will distribute an Honesty & Netiquette Statement as well.

-No, Westminster does not offer institutional financial aid for Pick Up 3 Winter 2016 Online for non-degree seeking students.
+No, Westminster does not offer institutional financial aid for online courses for non-degree seeking students.

 Students will need to pay online when registering for the course.

-No, Westminster cannot process financial aid for a student from another college who enrolls at WC to take a Pick Up 3 Winter 2016 Online class because they are not degree-seeking students at WC.
+No, Westminster cannot process financial aid for a student from another college who enrolls at WC to take an online class because they are not degree-seeking students at WC.

 Yes students may pay with a debit or credit card when enrolling online.